PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The other two occurrences, all owner behavior, and the unconditional following operations are unchanged; no guard, reconciliation, or traversal is added.

+The immediately preceding absolute-final normalization/attention pair is a two-pass recovery orchestration over one shared pass-state scope.
+Both owners return stable mutation dictionaries and the common recovery runner returns them as an ordered tuple, but the orchestration runner, lowerer helper, and primary caller currently discard that tuple.
+Characterization fixes those three propagation boundaries and the adjacent post-bias/dynamic-rank-one order before any implementation change.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes